SVProgressHUD/SVProgressHUD/README.md

 ### Manually

 * Drag the `SVProgressHUD/SVProgressHUD` folder into your project.
+* Take care that "SVProgressHUD.bundle is added to `Targets->Build Phases->Copy Bundle Ressources`.
 * Add the **QuartzCore** framework to your project.

 ## Usage